laryn/feeds/README.txt

      For example rename 'simplepie-simplepie-e9472a1' to 'simplepie'.
   4. Move the folder to sites/all/libraries.
 The final directory structure should be sites/all/libraries/simplepie.
-  5. Flush the Drupal cache.
+  5. Flush the Backdrop cache.
   6. The SimplePie parser should be available now in the list of parsers.

 Feature modules